21 Ocean circulation

 \[ \begin{align} \nabla\times f\mathbf{k}\times\mathbf{v}_{h} = \nabla\times\frac{\partial}{\partial z}\left(\frac{\mathbf{\tau}}{\rho_0}\right).\tag{21.3}\label{eq:wind-driven_circ_deriv_1} \end{align} \]

-\[ \begin{align} \nabla\times f\mathbf{k}\times\mathbf{v}_{h} &= \left(\mathbf{v}_{h}\cdot\nabla\right)f\mathbf{k} - \mathbf{v}_{h}\left(\nabla\cdot f\mathbf{k}\right) + f\mathbf{k}\nabla\cdot\mathbf{v}_{h} - \left(f\mathbf{k}\cdot\nabla\right)\mathbf{v}_{h} \end{align} \]
+\[ \begin{align} \nabla\times f\mathbf{k}\times\mathbf{v}_{h} &= \left(\mathbf{v}_{h}\cdot\nabla\right)f\mathbf{k} - \mathbf{v}_{h}\left(\nabla\cdot f\mathbf{k}\right) + f\mathbf{k}\nabla\cdot\mathbf{v}_{h} - \left(f\mathbf{k}\cdot\nabla\right)\mathbf{v}_{h}. \end{align} \]

-Projection onto the vertical direction results
+Projecting onto the vertical direction yields

 \[ \begin{align} \mathbf{k}\cdot\nabla\times f\mathbf{k}\times\mathbf{v}_{h} &= \mathbf{k}\cdot\left(\mathbf{v}_{h}\cdot\nabla\right)f\mathbf{k} + f\nabla\cdot\mathbf{v}_{h}\nonumber\\ \Rightarrow \mathbf{k}\cdot\nabla\times f\mathbf{k}\times\mathbf{v}_{h} &= v\beta - f\frac{\partial w}{\partial z}. \end{align} \]